ni/nimi-python/docs/nirfsg/class.rst

             :param signal_identifier:

                 Specifies which instance of the selected signal to export.
 This parameter is useful when you set the :py:attr:`nirfsg.Session.SIGNAL` parameter to :py:data:`~nirfsg.NIRFSG_VAL_SCRIPT_TRIGGER` or :py:data:`~nirfsg.Signal.MARKER_EVENT`.
-Otherwise, set the :py:attr:`nirfsg.Session.SIGNAL_IDENTIFIER` parameter to '' (empty string).
+Otherwise, set the :py:attr:`nirfsg.Session.SIGNAL_IDENTIFIER` parameter to "".

                 **Possible Values** :